ArberRrapaj/Carrot/README.md

 * Installs Frontend and Backend Dependencies
 * Lints Backend
 * Lints Frontend
-* Starts up Frontend and Backend servers in one one shell

 ### Application Startup

-Run `npm start` in root directory for usage in single shell
+Run `npm start`  in root directory for usage in single shell.

 or

 Run `cd fe && ng serve`

-and `cd be && npm start`
+and `cd be && npm start`.

 in seperate shells.